Control system: Fuzzy logic

 Fuzzy logic is an attempt to apply the easy design of logic controllers to the control of complex continuously varying systems.
 Basically, a measurement in a fuzzy logic system can be partly true.

 The rules of the system are written in natural language and translated into fuzzy logic.
 For example, the design for a furnace would start with: "If the temperature is too high, reduce the fuel to the furnace.
 If the temperature is too low, increase the fuel to the furnace."

 Measurements from the real world (such as the temperature of a furnace) are fuzzified and logic is calculated arithmetic, as opposed to Boolean logic, and the outputs are de-fuzzified to control equipment.

 When a robust fuzzy design is reduced to a single, quick calculation, it begins to resemble a conventional feedback loop solution and it might appear that the fuzzy design was unnecessary.
 However, the fuzzy logic paradigm may provide scalability for large control systems where conventional methods become unwieldy or costly to derive.

 Fuzzy electronics is an electronic technology that uses fuzzy logic instead of the two-value logic more commonly used in digital electronics.

 Physical implementation

 The range of control system implementation is from compact controllers often with dedicated software for a particular machine or device, to distributed control systems for industrial process control for a large physical plant.

 Logic systems and feedback controllers are usually implemented with programmable logic controllers.
+The Broadly Reconfigurable and Expandable Automation Device (BREAD) is a recent framework that provides many open-source hardware devices which can be connected to create more complex data acquisition and control systems.